official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 Commission (UNMOVIC), to replace the UN Special Commission (UNSCOM), was adopted on 17 December 1999, with China, France, Russia and Malaysia all abstaining.1

-1 UN Security Council resolution 1284 (1999).
+[^1]: UN Security Council resolution 1284 (1999).

 200

-The Report of the Iraq InquiryThe timetable for inspections and the position of UNMOVIC in September 2002 is set out in the Box below.
+The timetable for inspections and the position of UNMOVIC in September 2002 is set out in the Box below.

 Resolution 1284 (1999) and action to establish UNMOVIC